Ashmore, Bunzl promoted to FTSE 100 - FTSE Group

-Private equity firm 3i Group (III.L) and oil services firm John Wood Group (WG.L) will be demoted to the FTSE 250 .FTMC index.
+Private equity firm 3i Group and oil services firm John Wood Group will be demoted to the FTSE 250 index.

 Ashmore was the only mid-cap stock eligible for automatic promotion to the blue chips, while Bunzl will re-enter the FTSE 100 index for the purposes of balancing the changes to constituents.